aliasgerovs/aliasgerovs.github.io/content/project/example/project_5/index.md

 ---
-title: C. [Vision] Privacy Concerned Decentralized Machine Learning Implementation
+title: D. [Vision] Privacy Concerned Decentralized Machine Learning Implementation
 summary: Aimed to explore federated learning for image classification while ensuring privacy.
 The main objective was to develop a federated learning algorithm and simulate it for image classification tasks and evaluate its performance in comparison to centralized training approach.
 tags:
   - Federated Learning